 \subsection{Pathwise Analysis III}

-Courtesy of Proposition \ref{prop:PathwiseIMain} and Proposition \ref{prop:PathwiseIIMain}, it remains to establish tightness for $\mathfrak{X}^{N}$ in an appropriate function space and identify the subsequential limits. \begin{remark} Although we could certainly directly analyze $\mathfrak{X}^{N}$ in the fashion similar to the combination of the respective analysis in \cite{P} and \cite{DT} by establishing suitable heat kernel estimates for $\bar{\mathscr{U}}^{N}$, we find it certainly more convenient, though certainly extraneous, to compare $\mathfrak{X}^{N}$ to $\bar{\mathfrak{Z}}^{N}$, from which we can then directly inherit the analysis in \cite{P} up to an additional ingredient for the martingale quantity. \end{remark} In view of Remark \ref{remark:CompareFinal}, the primary result for the current subsection is the following comparison estimate. \begin{prop} First, we define the following event with universal implied constant for any and $\delta \in \R_{>0}$,
+{By} Proposition \ref{prop:PathwiseIMain} and Proposition \ref{prop:PathwiseIIMain}, it remains to {prove convergence for $\mathbf{X}^{N}$.} \begin{remark}\fsp Although we could certainly directly analyze $\mathbf{X}^{N}$ in the fashion similar to the combination of the respective analysis in \cite{P,DT} by establishing suitable heat kernel estimates for $\bar{\mathbf{P}}^{N}$, {it is more convenient to compare $\mathbf{X}^{N}$ to $\bar{\mathbf{Z}}^{N}$, from which we can then directly inherit the analysis in \cite{P} up to an additional ingredient for the martingale term.} \end{remark} In view of Remark \ref{remark:CompareFinal}, the main result in this subsection is the following comparison estimate. \begin{prop}\fsp First, we define the following event with universal implied constant for any {$\delta>0$},